Hedging with physical or cash settlement under transient multiplicative price impact: The pricing PDEs and main results

 \subsection{Case study for price impact of exponential form}

-In this section, we extend the analysis to a natural case where the antiderivative of the price impact function is not assumed to be surjective.
-To this end, we take the price impact function to be of exponential form $f(x) = \exp(\lambda x)$ with $\lambda$ being a constant, meaning that the relative marginal price impact function $\lambda=f'/f > 0$ is constant.
-A peculiarity of this case is that at any time $t$, knowing the (marginal) price $S_t$ for the stock is sufficient to know the impact from an instant block trade, since after a block trade of size $\Delta$ the price would be $\baseS_t f(Y_t+\Delta) = S_t \exp(\lambda \Delta)$.
+We extend the analysis to a natural case where the antiderivative of the price impact function is not assumed to be surjective.
+To this end, the price impact function is taken to be of exponential form $f(x) = \exp(\lambda x)$ with $\lambda$ being a constant (i.e.\ $\log f$ is linear), meaning that the relative marginal price impact function $\lambda=f'/f > 0$ is constant.
+A distinctive feature of this case is that at any time $t$, knowing the (marginal) stock price $S_t$ is sufficient to determine the impact from an instant block trade, since after a block trade of size $\Delta$ the price would be $\baseS_t f(Y_t+\Delta) = S_t \exp(\lambda \Delta)$.
 Hence, the relative displacement $f(Y^\assetsProcess)$ of $S$ from the fundamental price $\baseS$ is immaterial to determine the price impact from a block trade, in difference to the situation of \cref{subsec:bounded impact function}.
-Motivated by \cref{rmk:permanent impact and constant lambda}, we consider short-selling constraints, i.e.\ trading strategies are required to take values in $\K = [-K,\infty)$ for some $K > 0$.
+Motivated by \cref{rmk:permanent impact and constant lambda}, we impose short-selling constraints, by requiring trading strategies to evolve in $\K = [-K,\infty)$ for some $K > 0$.